Altairch95/Exocystosis_Image_Analysis/README.md

 -----------

-PICT-MODELLER utilizes bioimage analysis tools that allows for the **processing** (*Background subtraction*, *chromatic aberration correction*, and *spot detection*) and **analysis** of live-cell imaging (fluorescence microscopy) data to estimate the pair-wise distance between a fluorophore flagging the terminus of a protein complex (prey-GFP) and a static intracellular anchor site (anchor-RFP).
-From a dataset of 20 - 30 images, PICT-MODELLER estimates the μ and σ parameters of the final distance distribution with a precision below 5 nm.
+PICT-MODELLER utilizes bioimage analysis tools that allows for the **processing** (*Background subtraction*, *chromatic aberration correction*, and *spot detection*) and **analysis** of live-cell imaging (fluorescence microscopy) data.
+The set of image analysis functions can be used to estimate the pair-wise distance between a fluorophore flagging the terminus of a protein complex (prey-GFP) and a static intracellular anchor site (anchor-RFP).
+From a dataset of 20 - 30 images, PICT-MODELLER estimates the μ and σ values of the final distance distribution with a precision below 5 nm.

-PICT-MODELLER can use the set of pairwise distances to determine the relative fluorophore positions by trilateration.
-The Integrative Modeling Platform <a href=https://integrativemodeling.org/>(IMP)</a> can be used to integrate the distribution of fluorophore positions (determined from *in situ* data) with available structural information (obtained *in vitro*) to recapitulate the architecture of the protein complex in its close-to-native environment.
+PICT-MODELLER can also use the set of pairwise distances to trilaterate the fluorophores's relative positions.Each fluorophore position is determined by a steepest descend algorithm (Conjugate Gradients).
+The best scoring positions (those that fit better with the input data) can be integrated with available structural information using the [Integrative Modeling Platform](https://integrativemodeling.org/) to recapitulate the architecture of the protein complex in its close-to-native environment ([Picco A., et al, 2017](https://www.sciencedirect.com/science/article/pii/S0092867417300521)).

 Instructions